Kasumohan29/capgemini-data-engineering-training/week2/day2/readme.md

 🔸 Handling Null Values

-Null handling is a key part of data cleaning and was handled using multiple strategies:
+Null values handling is a key part of data cleaning and was handled using multiple strategies:

 Dropping null values when the missing data was minimal or not critical Filling null values with appropriate defaults depending on the column type